MicrosoftDocs/playfab-docs/playfab-docs/personas/developer.md

 Mapping your game on top of PlayFab is a great start, but there is more power to be harnessed in PlayFab that can help your LiveOps team create better engagement, retention and monetization mechanics.
 A majority of these features leverage PlayStream.
 PlayStream is an event system that drives real-time events that enables you to perform actions on player behaviors.
 Actions can happen in a number of ways, either via segmentation or via direct rules that are applied to specific events.

-Actions might result in a Cloud Script being run.
-Our Cloud Script is JavaScript code that lives on a remote server and you can execute either from a rule or directly from a game client.
+Actions might result in a CloudScript being run.
+Our CloudScript is JavaScript code that lives on a remote server and you can execute either from a rule or directly from a game client.
 For more information, check out these resources to get you started with Cloud Scripting and Automation on PlayFab:

-- [Automation](https://review.docs.microsoft.com/en-us/gaming/playfab/feature-automation) – A hub for information on Cloud Script, Scheduled Tasks, PlayStream and Action & Rules.
+- [Automation](https://review.docs.microsoft.com/en-us/gaming/playfab/feature-automation) – A hub for information on CloudScript, Scheduled Tasks, PlayStream and Action & Rules.
-- [Cloud Script Quickstart](https://review.docs.microsoft.com/en-us/gaming/playfab/features/automation/cloudscript/quickstart) – Get up and running quickly with your first Cloud Script call.
+- [CloudScript Quickstart](https://review.docs.microsoft.com/en-us/gaming/playfab/features/automation/cloudscript/quickstart) – Get up and running quickly with your first CloudScript call.

 > [!TIP]
 > To leverage rules in the automation system, [write custom events](https://review.docs.microsoft.com/en-us/gaming/playfab/features/automation/playstream-events/playstream-events#custom-event-overview) in your game which will create a PlayStream event.